 Ready to Start Your Nursing Career?

-If nursing seems like a good fit for you, and you have at least 60 college credits from an accredited institution, the ABSN@Madonna program can help you become a nurse in as few as 16 months.
 To find out more, give us a call or fill out the form to have an admission representative call you.
+If nursing seems like a good fit for you, and you have at least 60 college credits from an accredited institution, Madonna’s accelerated nursing program in Michigan can help you become a nurse in as few as 16 months.